Acria-Network/acria-substrate/README.md

 * [More details about running a node](./doc/run-node.md)
 ## Run the chain as standalone node

-Use Rust's native `cargo` command to build and launch the template node:
+Use Rust's native `cargo` command to build and launch the Acria node:

 ```sh
 cargo run --release -- --dev --tmp